k8ssandra/k8ssandra/docs/content/en/install/_index.md

 linkTitle: "Installs"
 weight: 3
 no_list: true
-description: >
-  Orientation of install topics for v1 K8ssandra and v2 K8ssandra Operator.
+description: "Pointers to v1 or v2 install topics."
 ---

 Welcome!
 Starting with the introduction of the unified K8ssansdra Operator in March 2022, the install topics are organized as follows: